[C#] Entity Framework Core -Relationship Establishment Conditions-

 However, while reasoning by convention can reduce the amount of description,

-- If the naming is slightly off, it will not be detected.
+- If the naming is slightly off, it may not be detected.

-- When there are multiple navigations, the interpretation may be different from the intention.
+- If there are multiple navigations, it may be interpreted differently than intended.

 There are situations where the behavior is difficult to read

-OnModelCreating to explicitly fix the interpretation of relationships .
+In situations like these, when you want to explicitly fix the interpretation of a relationship, you use OnModelCreating .

 protected override void OnModelCreating(ModelBuilder modelBuilder) { modelBuilder.Entity<User> () .HasMany(u => u.Posts) .WithOne(p => p.User) .HasForeignKey(p => p.UserId); }